ifandelse/writing/smashingmag/lux_take2.md

 ```

 ### Action Listener Mixin
-The actionListener mixin wires the instance into postal, so that it listens for any lux action messages.
+The actionListener mixin wires the instance into postal, so that it listens for any lux Action messages.
 When a message arrives, it checks the `handlers` property for a matching handler and invokes it:

 ```
 var listener = lux.actionListener({